Ulisses Garcia

-Ulisses Alexandre Garcia Lopes (born 11 January 1996) is a Swiss professional footballer who plays as a left-back for club Marseille.
+Ulisses Alexandre Garcia Lopes (born 11 January 1996) is a Swiss professional footballer who plays as a left-back for French side Marseille.
 Born in Portugal to parents of Cape Verdean descent and raised in Switzerland, he plays for the Switzerland national team.

 Club career

 Early career

 Garcia is a youth exponent from Grasshopper Club Zürich.
 He made his Swiss Super League debut at 18 May 2014 against FC Sion.
 He played the full game, which ended in a 3–1 defeat in Sion.